Meowyam/nemosdocs/_build/html/_sources/index.rst.txt

    - Clicking on one of the cards above,
    - Searching for what you need at the top right hand corner.

+The page's content directory will appear on a column to the right of the main page.

 .. toctree::
    :maxdepth: 0
    :caption: links